ReproducibilityInPublishing/Krafczyk-Stodden-SC17-Poster-Materials/README.md

 This package contains scripts for running the statistical tests underpinning our poster, and for producing the QR codes embedded in the poster.

+## Citing this work

+Please cite as: Matthew S. Krafczyk, V. Stodden, Y. Zheng, and D. Wong.
+2017.
+Assessing the Availability of Source Code in Computational Physics.
+In Proceedings of Supercomputing 2017 Conference, Denver, Colorado USA, November 2017 (SC'17)

+You can also find a bibtex version of this citation in this repository called `cite.bib`.
+This will also be updated when the proceedings have officially been published with the correct citations.

 ## Statistical Tests

 To execute the statistical tests, install [`R`](https://www.r-project.org/about.html) and run the following from the command line: